 In 2010, this office filed papers in Brooklyn Supreme Court seeking Tony’s release based on Sharrif’s recantation and errors made at the trial.
 The People opposed our motion but agreed to test some items recovered from the crime scene for DNA that might lead to the real killer.
 The Court rejected our first motion in January 2012 on purely procedural grounds, but held the People to their agreement to test certain items found at the crime scene.
 In response, we obtained an affidavit from Tony’s trial lawyer explaining what went wrong at the trial.
 We filed that affidavit along with motions to renew and reargue the original 440.10 motion.
 Although the People responded to those papers, the motions are still pending and the DNA testing is ongoing.

 But in the summer of 2013, the Office of the Chief Medical Examiner of the City of New York revealed a breakthrough in the case.
 Careful testing found DNA on Annie Yarbough’s fingernails that matched DNA found in the vagina of a 1999 murder victim named Migdalia Ruiz.
 The 1999 murder was on the other side of Brooklyn, in Sunset Park, but there were other similarities.
 Ms. Ruiz had numerous arrests for drugs and prostitution.
 She had been viciously stabbed and left in a stairwell.
 We strongly suspect that her murderer also killed Tony’s family.
 We are searching for information connecting them.
 The New York Daily News broke the story of the DNA evidence in September 2013.
+In January 2014, the Office of the Chief Medical Examiner issued its report, which definitively linked Annie Yarbough’s killer to the rapist-murderer of Migdalia Ruiz.
+Although the report analyzed super-sensitive “touch DNA” from numerous items recovered from the crime scene, no DNA from Sharrif Wilson was found.

 For the current status of the litigation, please check our “News” page.
 Key documents can be found on the links on this page.
 Tony is also represented by Philip Smallman, Esq. a leading Brooklyn homicide attorney.
 Tony’s case has already inspired the work of a number of talented and dedicated law student interns: Martha Lineberger, Matthew Shroyer, Tess Cohen and Nisha Ragha.
-If you can offer either money or expertise to help us find the real killer, or just would like to hear more about the injustice done to Tony Yarbough, please call our office at (212) 685-0999.